tmaj92/tmaj92.github.io/_pages/about.md

 I did my MS in Physics from the [Indian Institute of Science Education and Research, Kolkata](https://www.iiserkol.ac.in/web/en/), and a long time ago, I was an undergraduate student in Electronics and Communication Engineering, and earned my B.Tech degree from the [West Bengal University of Technology](https://makautwb.ac.in/).

 Currently, I am brushing up on the typical undergraduate mathematics curriculum, along with some advanced topics.
-My aim is to successfully crack the upcoming entrance exams at the top mathematics institues in India.
+My aim is to successfully crack the upcoming entrance exams at the top mathematics institutes in India.